-There are literally hundreds of different data sources you can use with Power BI.
-But regardless of where you get your data from, that data has to be in a format the Power BI service can use to create reports and dashboards, answer questions with Q&A, and so on.
+There are hundreds of different data sources you can use with Power BI.
+Wherever you get your data from, that data has to be in a format consumable by the Power BI service.
+With consumable data, the Power BI service can create reports and dashboards, answer questions with Q&A, and so on.

-Some data sources already have their data in a format ready for the Power BI service, like content packs from service providers like Google Analytics, and Twilio.
-SQL Server Analysis Services Tabular model databases are ready, too.
-And you can connect live to databases in the cloud like Azure SQL Database and Spark on HDInsight.
+Some data sources already have data formatted for the Power BI service.
+These sources are like content packs from service providers like Google Analytics and Twilio.
+SQL Server Analysis Services Tabular model databases are ready for use, too.
+You can also connect live to databases in the cloud like Azure SQL Database and Spark on HDInsight.

 In other cases, it might be necessary to query and load the data you want into a file.
-For example, let's say you have logistics data in a data warehouse database on a server in your organization.
-In the Power BI service, you cannot connect directly to that database and begin exploring its data (unless it is a tabular model database).
-You can, however, use Power BI Desktop or Excel to query and load that logistics data into a data model you then save as a file.
-You can then import that file into Power BI where a dataset is created.
+For example, let's say you have logistics data in your organization.
+You store that data in a data warehouse database on a server.
+In the Power BI service, you can't connect to that database and begin exploring its data unless it's a tabular model database.
+But, you can use Power BI Desktop or Excel to query and load that logistics data into a data model you then save as a file.
+You can then import that file into Power BI where a dataset exists.

-You’re probably thinking “But that logistics data on that database changes every day.
-How do I make sure my dataset in Power BI is refreshed?”
-Connection information from the Power BI Desktop or Excel file is imported into the dataset along with the data.
-If you setup scheduled refresh or do a manual refresh on the dataset, Power BI will use the connection information from the dataset, along with a couple other settings, to connect directly to the database, query for updates, and load those updates into the dataset.
-A Power BI gateway will likely be required to secure any data transfer between your on-premises server and Power BI.
-Any visualizations in reports and dashboards are refreshed automatically.
+Let's say you configure a scheduled refresh or do a manual refresh on the dataset.
+Power BI uses the connection information from the dataset, along with a couple of other settings, to connect directly to the database.
+It then queries for updates and loads those updates into the dataset.
+As a side note, you likely will need a Power BI gateway to secure any data transfer between your on-premises server and Power BI.
+When the transfer is complete, any visualizations in reports and dashboards refresh automatically.

-You see, just because you cannot connect to your data source right from the Power BI service doesn’t mean you can’t get that data into Power BI.
+You see, even though you can't connect to your data source directly from the Power BI service you can still get that data into Power BI.
 It just might take a few more steps and maybe some help from your IT department.
 See Data sources in Power BI Desktop to learn more.

 Some more details

 You'll see the terms dataset and data source used a lot in Power BI.
-They're often use synonymously, but they really are two different things, albeit related.
+They're often used synonymously.
+But they really are two different things, although they're related.

-A dataset is automatically created in Power BI when you use Get Data to connect to and import data from a content pack, file, or you connect to a live data source.
-A dataset contains information about the data source, data source credentials, and in many cases, a sub-set of data copied from the data source.
-In most cases, when you create visualizations in reports and dashboards, you're looking at data in the dataset.
+You create a dataset automatically in Power BI when you use Get Data.
+With Get Data, you connect to and import data from a content pack, file, or you connect to a live data source.
+A dataset contains information about the data source and data-source credentials.
+In many cases, it also includes a subset of data copied from the data source.
+When you create visualizations in reports and dashboards, you're often looking at data in the dataset.

-If you save your files on your local drive, or a drive somewhere in your organization, a Power BI gateway might be required in-order to refresh the dataset in Power BI.
-And, the computer where the file is saved must be on when a refresh happens.
-You can also re-import your file, or use Publish from Excel or Power BI Desktop, but those are not automated processes.
+Maybe you save your files on your local drive or a drive somewhere in your organization.
+You may need a Power BI gateway so that you can refresh the dataset in Power BI.
+The computer that stores the file needs to be on when a refresh happens.
+You can reimport your file or use Publish from Excel or Power BI Desktop, but those options aren't automated processes.

-If you save your files on OneDrive for Business or SharePoint - Team Sites, and then connect to or import them into Power BI, your dataset, reports, and dashboard will always be up-to-date.
-Because both OneDrive and Power BI are in the cloud, Power BI can connect directly to your saved file, about once every hour, and check for updates.
-If any are found, the dataset and any visualizations are refreshed automatically.
+If you save your files on OneDrive for Business or SharePoint - Team Sites, you can then connect to or import them into Power BI.
+Then, your dataset, reports, and dashboard will always be up-to-date.
+Because both OneDrive and Power BI are in the cloud, Power BI can connect directly to your saved file.
+It connects about once every hour and checks for updates.
+The dataset and any visualizations refresh automatically if there are any updates.

 Content packs from services are automatically updated.
-In most cases, once a day.
-You can manually refresh, but whether or not you’ll see any updated data will depend on the service provider.
-Content packs from others in your organization will depend on the data sources used and how the person who created the content pack setup refresh.
+In most cases, they're updated once a day.
+You can manually refresh, but if you see any updated data will depend on the service provider.
+Updates to content packs from people in your organization will depend on the data sources used.
+They'll also depend on how the person who created the content pack configured the refresh.

-Azure SQL Database, Azure SQL Data Warehouse, and Spark on Azure HDInsight are unique in that they are data sources in the Cloud.
-Because the Power BI service is also in the cloud, Power BI can connect to them live, using DirectQuery.
-What you see in Power BI is always in-sync and there's no need to setup refresh.
+Azure SQL Database, Azure SQL Data Warehouse, and Spark on Azure HDInsight are data sources in the Cloud.
+The Power BI service is also in the cloud so Power BI can connect to those data sources live, using DirectQuery.
+What you see in Power BI is always in sync and there's no need to set up a scheduled refresh.

-SQL Server Analysis Services is unique in that when you connect to it from Power BI, it's a live connection just like an Azure database in the cloud, but the database itself is on a server in your organization.
-This type of connection requires a Power BI gateway, which is usually configured by an IT department.
+When you connect to SQL Server Analysis Services from Power BI, it's a live connection just like an Azure database in the cloud.
+The difference is the database itself is on a server in your organization.
+This type of connection requires a Power BI gateway, which an IT department configures.

-For all data sources used in the Power BI service, the following considerations and limitations apply.
-There are other limitations that apply to specific features, but the following list apply to the Power BI service overall:
+For all data sources used in the Power BI service, consider the following limitations.
+There are other limitations that apply to specific features, but the following list applies to the full Power BI service:

-- Column limit - the maximum number of columns allowed in a dataset, across all tables in the dataset, is 16,000 columns.
-This applies to the Power BI service and to datasets used in Power BI Desktop.
-Power BI uses an internal row number column per table included in the dataset, which means the maximum number of columns is 16,000 minus one for each table used in the dataset.
+Column limit - The maximum number of columns allowed in a dataset, across all tables in the dataset, is 16,000 columns.
+This limit applies to the Power BI service and to datasets used in Power BI Desktop.
+Power BI tracks the number of columns and tables in the dataset in this way, which means the maximum number of columns is 16,000 minus one for each table in the dataset.